profile-pic

 AI-interview Questions & Answers

 Can you explain the process of scaling our deployment in AKS, and what metrics would you consider during scaling?
-I am not particularly familiar with Azure Kubernetes service, but speaking roughly about, uh, the general concept of scaling a deployment in any Kubernetes cluster.
+I am not particularly familiar with Azure Kubernetes service, but speaking roughly about, the general concept of scaling a deployment in any Kubernetes cluster.
 We could modify the configuration of a deployment by updating its replicas field to the desired number of replicas that we want for that deployment.
 Another way is to use kubectl to perform the same activity.
 And what metrics would you consider during scaling?
 The metrics that need to be considered would be the resources that are required for the deployment.
-And if if there is any auto scaling already enabled, in which case, we we may not need to do, uh, to scale the deployment manually.
+And if there is any auto scaling already enabled, in which case, we may not need to do, to scale the deployment manually.
 Yep.
 I can think of these.

 How do you approach performance test testing for deployments in Kubernetes, and how does it influence capacity planning?
 How do you approach performance testing for deployments in Kubernetes, and how does it influence capacity planning?
 There are some third party services that we can use for performance testing in a Kubernetes.
-The idea behind any testing would be to make a a lot of requests to your application that is deployed in the Kubernetes cluster and test various aspects of the application and try to try to make as many requests as possible within a certain, uh, period of time and see how the application behaves and, uh, and see if the pod auto scales, if that is enabled, and how the application performs, uh, when it is load tested or stress tested.
+The idea behind any testing would be to make a lot of requests to your application that is deployed in the Kubernetes cluster and test various aspects of the application and try to try to make as many requests as possible within a certain, period of time and see how the application behaves and see if the pod auto scales, if that is enabled, and how the application performs, when it is load tested or stress tested.